 - Ask yourself how you want to develop your online presence when using social media.
 If you are a beginning guest poster, for example, then your primary goal might be directed toward enhancing your online reputation.
 Narrow the focus of the content to make it easier to build relationships through the channels you use, to support your guest posting activities.

-- Finally, ask yourself what kind of metrics you will be utilizing to determine social media performance.
+- Finally, ask yourself what kind of metrics you will be utilised to determine social media performance.
 Social media, when used properly, results in more engagement and extra followers.
 You can measure performance, in that case, by gauging the click-through rate, the number of blog comments, the extent of interaction and the number newsletter subscribers.
 Use at least two of the aforementioned metrics to determine how to proceed with your future guest posting activities.

 Making the Best Use of Your Time